plantuml/glossa/GML.md

 Every GML tag is composed of two main parts:

 - **Tag Name:**
   This is the identifier for the tag, much like an HTML or XML tag name.
-It tells you what type of element or construct is being represented (for example, `paragraph`, `link`, or `section`).
+It tells you what type of element or construct is being represented (for example, `text`, `link`, or `table`).

 - **Attributes (Optional):**
   Attributes are provided as a set of key/value pairs and supply additional information about the element.
 They follow the tag name within the tag.
 Each attribute is written in the form: